-Existential-Phenomenological Psychology is humanistic in that it challenges the modern tendency to interpret the human condition through narrow technological lenses.
-It engages with, and appreciates the wisdom accumulated by, the long tradition of writing and reflection on the human condition within the humanities.
+Existential-Phenomenological Psychology is humanistic in that it challenges the modern tendency to interpret the human condition through a set of narrow technological lenses.
+It engages with and appreciates the wisdom accumulated by the rich traditions of reflection on the human condition in the social sciences and humanities.
 It deepens our understanding of the experiences and perspectives of others through its focus upon the meanings that we make in our lives and the choices that are reflected in our understandings and actions.

 To learn more about existential phenomenology, check out our Selected Introductory Readings.

 To learn more about our program, visit our Frequently Asked Questions page.

 Phenomenology Of Forgiveness by Professor Steen Halling.